-Halloween is the spookiest night of the year, but with some common sense precautions you can keep your pets safe and happy.
+Halloween is the spookiest night of the year, don’t get spooked and forget about Pet Halloween Safety.
+Some common-sense precautions you can keep your pets safe and happy.

-- Don’t let your pets eat the treats.
 Several popular Halloween treats are toxic to pets.
 Keep the candy bowl for trick-or-treaters where your pet can not get to it.
-If you realize your pet may have gotten some candy call your veterinarian or the ASPCA Poison Control at 888-426-4435.
+If you realize your pet may have gotten some candy it’s best to call your veterinarian or the ASPCA Poison Control at 888-426-4435.

-- Watch the Decorations.
-Glowing jack-o-lanterns are part of the festivities, however the festivities will quickly come to an end if they are knocked over on accident by your pet, and a fire gets started.
+Glowing jack-o-lanterns are part of the festivities.
+However, the festivities will quickly come to an end if they are knocked over on accident by your pet, and a fire gets started.
 Curious kittens risk getting burned when they decide to swat the flame.
 Make sure extension cords are not something your pet decides to chew on, this could ruin your night.

-- Costumes – although many pets do dress for the occasion it’s important that you make sure the costume does not limit their movement, ability to bark or meow, or their ability to breath.
-Check for small, dangling pieces that can be easily chewed off and swallowed.
+Although many pets do dress for the occasion it’s important that you make sure the costume does not limit their movement, ability to bark or meow, or their ability to breath.
+Also, check for small, dangling pieces that can be easily chewed off and swallowed.

 Source: Pet MD & American Veterinary Medicine Association